-This course aims to develop understanding of the music through notated scores and for critiquing that approach to better analyse the way music works.
+This course aims to develop an understanding of music through notated scores and to critique that approach to better analyze the way music works.

 Students spend first two weeks understanding music and its relationship to society and culture.
 They also learn about main historical developments of Western music from the medieval period to the present.